-The Government of Alberta (GoA) is proposing to replace the Alberta RCMP with a smaller Alberta Provincial Police Service (APPS) which would cost Albertans hundreds of millions more for far fewer fully-trained police officers.
+The Government of Alberta (GoA) is proposing to replace the Alberta RCMP with a new provincial police service that would cost Albertans hundreds of millions more while doing little to improve community safety.

-- The federal government pays 30% of Alberta’s RCMP policing costs – that’s ~$185 million annually.
-If Alberta were to replace the RCMP, Alberta taxpayers and local communities would be on the hook for the full cost of provincial policing, plus transition costs that are currently estimated to be ~$366 million.
+- Alberta taxpayers and municipalities would be on the hook for the full cost of provincial policing, plus transition costs.
+Combined with the lost federal contribution noted above, transition costs are currently estimated to be over $550 million.
 Based on actual costs in other jurisdictions, this could double, triple, or worse.

-A recent online survey conducted by Pollara from October 27 to November 4, 2021, shows that Albertans support the Alberta RCMP and do not support this expensive proposal:
+Four waves of research conducted by Pollara Strategic Insights, most recently in July 2022, show that Albertans support the Alberta RCMP and do not support this expensive proposal:

-- 92% want a detailed accounting of the full costs of transition before any decision is made
+- 90% want a detailed accounting of the full costs of transition before any decision is made.